meya-customers/orb-sdk/README.md

   topic: YOUR APP BUNDLE ID
 ```

 **Note**, the integration's ID is explicitly set in this example.
-If you do not explicitly
+If you do
-set the ID then Meya will use the folder path as the integration's ID.
+not explicitly set the ID then Meya will use the folder path (using `.`
+notation e.g. `some/folder/file.yaml` becomes `some.folder.file` ) as the
+integration's ID.

-5. Push your Meya app
+### 5. Push your Meya app

-If you're in the Meya Console then clicking **Save** will save the BFML and push
+If you're in the Meya Console then clicking **Save** will save the BFML and
-the changes to the app.
+push the changes to the app.

 If you're using the Meya CLI then you'll need to do an explicit push
 ```shell